Nokia profits dive as new phones slow to take off

 The board put forward Risto Siilasmaa as its next chairman replacing long-time leader, Jorma Ollila, who steps down in May.

-Nokia's quarterly net loss totaled 1.1 billion euros ($1.43 bln), or 0.29 euros per share, due to a 1.1 billion writedown for its digital mapping assets.
+Nokia's quarterly net loss totalled 1.1 billion euros, or 0.29 euros per share, due to a 1.1 billion writedown for its digital mapping assets.

 Microsoft has tried to enter the mobile industry for more than ten years, but with little success.
 Its market share is 1-2 percent.
 Canalys analyst Pete Cunningham said Microsoft's deal with Nokia was make or break for its ambitions in this sector.